 Taste of coffee is based on the chemical composition

 Taste of coffee (and smell) are based on the chemical composition of the bean.
-The flavor forms mainly from three components: the variety of the bean, the growth conditions and the roast.
+The flavour forms mainly from three components: the variety of the bean, the growth conditions and the roast.

-Picking the cherries by hand and processing and drying the cherries in small batches also affect the quality and flavor of the coffee.
+Picking the cherries by hand and processing and drying the cherries in small batches also affect the quality and flavour of the coffee.
 This enables better monitoring of the uniformity of the batch.
 Processing means the removing of the cherries’ pulp, which strongly affects the taste of coffee.
-More about processing here.
+More about processing coffee processing.